glazernir/SoccerStat-AI/README.md

 ## Installation
-The project is based on Python 3.10 and TensorFlow 2.3.1 All the necessary packages are in requirements.txt.
+The project is based on Python 3.10 and PyTorch 2.3.1 All the necessary packages are in requirements.txt.
 We recommend creating a virtual environment using Anaconda as follows:

   1. Download and install Anaconda Python from here: https://www.anaconda.com/products/individual/

+  2. Download and install PyTorch from here: https://pytorch.org/

-  2. Enter the following commands to create a virtual environment:
+  3. Enter the following commands to create a virtual environment:
      <pre> conda create -n my_env python=3.10 anaconda
       activate my_env
       pip install -r requirements.txt </pre>

 ## Overview